The Agora in the roman period

 In the Roman period many new buildings were built in the Agora.
-The Romans honoured Athens decorated the city with elegant public buildings.
-The first Roman emperor, Augustus, made the first steps for this.
-With his order the classical Temple of Ares it was transported there, while his general Agrippas built in the middle of the Agora the Odeion.
+The Romans honoured Athens by decorating the city with elegant public buildings.
+The first roman emperor, Augustus, made the first steps for this.
+With his order a whole classical temple was transported in the Agora and was rededicated to god Ares, while his general Agrippas built in the middle of the Agora, the Odeion.

 Here follows a presentation of the most important monuments of the Roman period Agora.

-The Odeion of Agrippa was dedicated by the Roman general Marcus Vipsanius Agrippa during his visit in Athens in 16-14 BCE.
-It was intended for musical shows and could accomodate 1.000 individuals.
-The South side was joined with the Middle Stoa thus creating the one of two entrances.
-The central room was 25 metres long and did not had any interior columns.
+The Odeion of Agrippa was erected by the Roman general Marcus Vipsanius Agrippa during his visit in Athens in 16-14 BCE.
+It was intended for musical shows and could accomodate 1.000 spectators.
+The South side was joined with the Middle Stoa, thus creating the one of two entrances.
+The main room was 25 metres long and did not had any interior columns.
 This led to a roof collapse 160 years later (150-175 BCE).
 Immediately extensive repairs followed.
-The north facade was decorated with the statues of Giants and Tritons that are still visible in the area.
+The new north facade was decorated with the statues of Giants and Tritons which are still visible in the area.
 The central room became smaller and the capacity was limited to 500 spectators.
-As a result the Odeion was used only for philosophic lectures, as the same time a new Odeion was built in the southern slope of the Acropolis, The Herodeum.
+As a result the Odeion was only used for philosophic lectures, as at the same time a new Odeion was built in the southern slope of the Acropolis, the Herodeion.

-Monopteros was a circular building that was built in the beginning of the 2nd century AD.
+The Monopteros was a circular building that was built in the beginning of the 2nd century CE.
 Its use is uncertain.
 Possibly it was a small temple or a fountain.

-The Library of Pantainos was built by the Athenian Titus Flavivs Pantainos between AD 98 and 102.
+The Library of Pantainos was built by the Athenian Titus Flavius Pantainos between 98 and 102 CE.
 It was a building used as a library which is obvious from the two inscriptions found in the area.
 According to one of them, Pantainos with his son and daughter gave the books, the equipment and dedicated the building to the emperor Trajan.
-It is very likely that the building it preexisted and that Pantainos added the stoas around it and the internal colonnade.
+It is very likely that the building preexisted and that Pantainos added the stoas around it and the internal colonnade.
 Another inscription reads: “No book shall come out of the library because we gave an oath.
 The library will be open from the first to the sixth hour“.